Maria Gluesenkamp Perez

 Marie Gluesenkamp Perez calls GOP Financial Services bill a slap in the face to taxpayers

-BACKGROUND + EXPERIENCE
+BACKGROUND AND EXPERIENCE

 REP. Marie Gluesenkamp-Perez was elected to her first term in 2022 and was reelected in 2024.